shanluzhineng/net-rpc/README.md

 ## How is this fork different from the stdlib and go-msgpack?

-We will limit the changes to this fork in the follow ways:
+We will limit the changes to this fork in the following ways:

-* any additions to `net/rpc` should be minimal hooks that allow functionality to be added from Consul, for example an interceptor added to `Server`
+* Any additions to `net/rpc` should be minimal hooks that allow functionality to be added from Consul.
+For example, an interceptor added to `Server`;
-* any deletes should be of functions that are not used by Consul
+* Any deletes should be of functions that are not used by Consul;
-* we will try to preserve the existing code structure as much as possible, for the unlikely case that we need to apply a patch from the stdlib
+* We will try to preserve the existing code structure as much as possible, for the unlikely case that we need to apply a patch from the stdlib;
-* test cases may be added, but we will preserve existing test cases
+* All changes should be additive, including existing test cases;
 * `hashicorp/net-rpc-msgpackrpc` and `hashicorp/go-msgpack` should only receive updates
   from the upstream remote, with one exception.
-In some cases we may delete code that is not used by Consul, to allow the deletion of functions from `net/rpc`.
+In some cases we may delete code that is not used by Consul, to allow the deletion of functions from this fork of `net/rpc`.